TransparentSelf/transparentself.github.io/menu/contact.md

 permalink: /contact
 ---

-Reach out to me on socials 👇
+Reach out to me on socials.